JeremieGince/Learning_SVM/README.md

 # Support vector machines (SVM)
 ## Introduction
-Support vector machine (SVM) is a supervised machine learning algorithm which can be used for both classification or regression challenges.
+Support vector machines (SVM) is a supervised machine learning algorithm which can be used for both classification or regression challenges.
 However,  it is mostly used in classification problems.

 This repository contains the implementation of SVM algorithm from scratch in python and also using sklearn library.